Academic Policy 1405.11

 both tenure-track and non-tenure-track candidates.

-- The Unit Personnel Committee must have at least one non-tenure-track member, if the
+- The Unit Personnel Committee must have at least one non-tenure-track member at the

 - The Unit Personnel Committee considering any candidate for promotion and/or tenure